bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Zinatu.md

 *tanned man of poetry who is a mountain of a man.
 Bald*

 ### Ande Scorpion Sign (she/her)
-* A long passed on Zinatu who is Soulbound
+* A long passed on Zinatu who is a Perfect Soulbound
 * Level voice,
 * knows of crosshaven.

+### Sont Cancer Sign (they/them)
+*Waify and pale for a zinatu, hair pulled into a top bun. androgynous voice.*
+*